alext234/flutter-simple-web-app/README.md

 ```
 flutter build web
 ```

+(To build a version for performance profiling, use `flutter build web --profile`)

 The build outputs will be under `build/web` directory.
 This can be served with a simple HTTP server, such as one from Python